alexandervrs/exInput/README.md

-# exInput
+# exInput 0.4.1

-An input system for GameMaker 1.x
+An input system for GameMaker Studio 1.x